New black hole mergers in the LIGO-Virgo O3 data from a gravitational wave search including higher-order harmonics: Interesting astrophysical properties of the new candidate events

-Measuring spins of the black holes is one of the best ways to distinguish between isolated and dynamical formation channels.
+Measuring spins of the black holes in a binary is one of the best ways to distinguish between isolated and dynamical formation channels.
 In the isolated channel, accretion can lead to spins of BHs which are aligned in the direction of the binary angular momentum (leading to positive values of the effective spin parameter $\chi_\mathrm{eff}$).
 Dynamical channels, on the other hand, predict the astrophysical $\chi_\mathrm{eff}$ distribution to be symmetric around 0.
-This is because the the spins BH captured into a binary are not expected to be preferentially aligned along any particular direction.
-From the PE runs under our fiducial prior, 6 candidates have effective spin $\chi_\mathrm{eff} > 0$ at $>95\%$ credibility (\# 2, 4, 6, 8, 9, 11 in Table~\ref{tab:NewEvents}).
-Note however that $\chieff$ posteriors are significantly dependent on the prior as seen in the comparison in Fig.~\ref{fig:PE_1D_spin}.
-Though, even under the isotropic spin prior, some of the new candidate events still have mild preference for $\chi_\mathrm{eff} > 0$.
+This is because the spins BH captured into a binary are not expected to be preferentially aligned along any particular direction.
+From the PE runs under our fiducial prior (flat in $\chi_\mathrm{eff}$), two new candidates have positive effective spin $(\chi_\mathrm{eff} > 0)$ at $>95\%$ CL (GW191213\_204950, GW190530\_030659).
+On the other hand, GW200114\_020818 has $\chi_\mathrm{eff} < -0.6$ at $>95\%$ CL.
+Even under the isotropic spin prior, some of the new candidate events still have mild preference for $\chi_\mathrm{eff}$ being non-zero.